 When you get down to cutting it, the best thing to do is to oil your hands before touching anything (this is when you could use gloves if you wanted to, as long as they’re well oiled).
-Go for an oil that has little scent, or one thats not going to bother you.
-Some good ones would be coconut oil or grape seed oil, personally I used cedar oil, but that is hard to obtain.
+Go for an oil that has little scent, or one that’s not going to bother you.
+Some good ones would be coconut oil or grapeseed oil, but olive oil would work just fine too.

-Don’t use your best knife for this and make sure to oil it beforehand too, its really quite a pain getting rid of the stickiness once it grabs hold of your knife.
+Don’t use your best knife for cutting jackfruit and make sure to oil it beforehand too.
+It’s really quite a pain getting rid of the stickiness once it grabs hold of your knife.

-If you do get ooze on your hands, don’t worry – just put some oil on them and wash them in warm water, that will get it out in no time!
+If you do get jackfruit latex on your hands, don’t worry – just put some oil on them and wash them in warm water, that will get it out in no time!

 What to watch out for:

 Some bits of the jackfruit may be a little off.
 You can easily spot them because they will have a pinky-brownish colour and the smell will be different too.
 Sometimes the jackfruit on top of these bad spots is ok, it’s just a matter of smelling them to make sure.
 Below is a picture of a bad spot.

 Don’t be surprised if you wake up the next morning and rush to the loo – jackfruit is a natural laxative and will really help you out in that department!
 It shouldn’t give you diarrhoea, but if you eat jackfruit several days in a row, expect to go about 2 times a day.